HackershubNL/SmokeyMcSmokerson/Hardware/Electronics/README.md

 ### Main board

 - 5x 5-pin female headers
-- 2x 3-pin screw terminals
+- 2x 3-pin screw terminals - In latest .sch and .brd files these are switched for 4 pin headers so you can use a PC fan without having to cut the wire.
+The fan I chose comes with leaded connectors.
 - 1x 6-pin male header
 - 1x 4-pin male header
 - 1x 2-pin male header